 Villa d’Este’s dress code is smart casual.

 The Villa opens at 8.45 am all year long.
 However, on Mondays, it opens at 2 pm.

 The Villa d’Este, one of the first giardini delle meraviglie, served as a model for and had a decisive influence on the development of gardens in Europe.

 It takes two to three hours to visit the villa fully.
-There are no restrictions, so you can stay another hour if you wish to take pictures.
+There are no restrictions, so you can stay another hour to take pictures.

 Visitors are advised to start with the villa’s interior and proceed to the gardens.
 Exploring the gardens can take several hours due to their vastness and intricate features, so taking time to admire the fountains, sculptures, and pathways is recommended.

 Yes, the palace and gardens are wheelchair accessible.

 The travel specialists at TheBetterVacation.com use only high-quality sources while researching & writing their articles.
 We make every attempt to keep our content current, reliable and trustworthy.